Overview

 To enable DMI for Training Notifications, Reminders, Nudges and Escalations:

-Select the Advanced Configuration option, and choose an appropriate Sender Email Address and Sender From Name that you would like to apply to all outgoing training emails.
+Select the Advanced Configuration option under the Adaptive Security Awareness Training header, and choose an appropriate Sender Email Address and Sender From Name that you would like to apply to all outgoing training emails.

 Next, ensure the Direct Mail Injection (DMI) option is selected, and hit Save Changes.